huang-pan/market_basket/README.md

 Yes, the algorithm would still work.
 The algorithm is not dependent on the number of times a product combination appears in the input file.
-Certain output csvs will be larger than others, any the execution time will be longer however.
+Certain output csvs will be larger than others, and the execution time will be longer however.

 #### - how would the problem change if we are also interested in the occurrence of combinations of three products within a basket?